KAN-Therm: A Lightweight Battery Thermal Model Using Kolmogorov-Arnold Network: Performance Tests And Comparison

-\textbf{LSTM} is a variant of RNN that can address the issue of long-term dependency and learns to store and discard information selectively for efficient learning of sequential data \cite{zhang2024benchmarking}.
-LSTM includes one cell and three gates: forget gate, input gate, and output gate such that the cell state holds the values for arbitrary time interval, while the forget gate removes information that is no longer needed in the cell state, the input gate adds information that is useful in the cell state, and the output gate extracts useful information from the current cell state to be presented as output \cite{zhang2024benchmarking}.
-For our study, we consider an LSTM network of $[\![4,4,8,2,1 ]\!]$ which represents one LSTM layer with $4$ LSTM units followed by two fully connected hidden layers consisting $8$ and $2$ neurons, respectively.
-For the LSTM model, we consider a lookback window of $50$ data points based on our hyperparameter search.
+\textbf{LSTM} is a variant of RNN that can address the issue of long-term dependency and learns to store and discard information selectively for efficient learning \cite{zhang2024benchmarking}.
+LSTM includes one cell and three gates: forget, input, and output gate such that the cell state holds the values for arbitrary time interval.
+The forget gate removes information that is no longer needed in the cell state, the input gate adds useful information in the cell state, and the output gate extracts this useful information as the output \cite{zhang2024benchmarking}.
+Based on the hyperparameter search, we chose our baseline LSTM network structure as $[\![4,12,1 ]\!]$ with $12$ LSTM units in the intermediate layer.
+This model is trained with a lookback window of $15$ data points, learning rate of $0.0005$, batch size $4096$, and $128$ epochs.

+{\textbf{XGBoost}} adopts the gradient tree booster strategy to sequentially train an ensemble of trees such that each tree assimilates the prediction error in the previous tree ensemble \cite{chen2016xgboost, ghosh2024koopman}.
+Form our hyperparameter search, we choose the best model with 3039 trees where each tree can be split twice.
+We consider a learning rate of 0.01 with $l1$ and $l2$ regularization parameters of 0.01 and 0.0065, respectively, to train the model, while using $70\%$ of the training data at each iteration step.
+In addition, we provide the XGBoost model with an initial prediction for a given input as a base margin to obtain improved accuracy.
+We utilize a least-squares linear regression model to generate these base margin values.

+Fig.~\ref{fig: loss} shows the converging training and validation losses for each of the {five models}: MLP, LSTM, RNN, {XGBoost}, and KAN, indicating optimal model fitting.